 Individual and Family Consulting and Coaching Services

 I am a Nationally Certified Family Recovery Coach (NCFRC) and a Nationally Certified Addiction Recovery Coach (NCARC-1) and always available for initial phone calls from readers who have found my work through an Internet search or referral from a friend, therapist, or treatment center and want more information or just to talk.
 My number is 650-362-3026, and I’m in California on Pacific Standard Time.
 There is no charge for these initial phone calls, and if I don’t answer, please know I will call you back.

-If after an initial phone call, you would like more help, I offer the following education consulting and coaching services online through Go To Meeting or in the family home, if preferred:
+If after an initial phone call, you would like more help, I offer the following consulting and coaching services online through Go To Meeting or in the family home, if preferred:

-- Family Consultations – a comprehensive educational session during which time I share the research behind the facts about addiction (substance use disorder) as a brain disease, the difference between addiction and substance misuse, how a person develops the disease, what constitutes effective treatment, why co-occurring disorders treatment (meaning to have both a substance use and mental disorder) is critical to long-term recovery, how the family can and cannot help, and similar topics.
+- Family Education Consultations – a comprehensive educational session during which I share the research behind the facts about addiction (substance use disorder) as a brain disease, the difference between addiction and substance misuse, how a person develops the disease, what constitutes effective treatment, why co-occurring disorders treatment (meaning to have both a substance use and mental disorder) is critical to long-term recovery, how the family can and cannot help, and similar topics.
 The person with the substance use disorder is more than welcome to participate (or not).

 - Finding Effective Treatment Consulting – there is so much out there to learn and understand in order to identify treatment that will be effective for YOUR loved one.
 I help people become informed consumers of effective treatment.
 I do not make referrals to specific treatment centers, but I do help people identify what they should be looking for based on what they tell me of their loved one’s situation, including the list of questions they will want answered when contacting a potential treatment center in order to make their final decision.
 I also help them narrow their search to the centers that meet their criteria.